 In the case of a server arrangement that consists of a central Licensing Server and distributed Local Servers (as detailed above), the duplicate (synced) Users in the Licensing Server can be added to Roles as needed.
 Therefore, when a User signs in to a Local Server, the licenses made available to the User (from the external Licensing Server via the Local Server) will be determined by the Roles and License assignments configured for that synchronized User in the central Licensing Server.

 JohnS user synced from the Local Server) in the Licensing Server might be added to a 'QA' Role, which has a particular Altium software license assigned to it.
 When user

 JohnS signs in to his local server, the specified license will become available by virtue of the associated user Role and License assignment configuration in the external Licensing Server.

 Generally, these user Role and License assignments would be implemented by the Licensing Server administrator, once a Local Server user has signed in for the first time (thereby instigating the User sync process).

 – See License Role Assignments below for more information on working with Roles and License assignments.

 For Altium software users who do not use the data management capabilities of the NEXUS Server, and therefore do not sign in to the server, the design software can access licenses from the server's PLS using the software's internal PLS setup (as outlined below).
 For this approach, the NEXUS Server is set up as follows:

 To access the Server-hosted licenses in Altium software (without sign-in), select Setup private license server on the License Management configuration page.
-Use the License Management option from the Account drop down menu to access the License Management page.
+Depending on the Altium design software, select DXP » My Account or use the License Management option from the Account drop down menu to access the License Management page.